Some believe that: "You cannot be saved if you don't believe in the Trinity".

-The booklet continues with many more examples from teachers who insist that the unscriptural belief in the Trinity is essential to being a Christian.
+The book Is God A Trinity has many more examples from teachers who insist that the unscriptural belief in the Trinity is essential to being a Christian.
 Ironically, Christian churches say they base their doctrines on what the Bible teaches but still they insist on the validity of the doctrine of the trinity as if they have found proof of it in the Bible!

 A New Greek Doctrine

-The New Encyclopaedia Britannica, in its article on the Trinity, explains:"Neither the word Trinity nor the explicit doctrine appears in the New Testament . . .
+The New Encyclopedia Britannica, in its article on the Trinity, explains:"Neither the word Trinity nor the explicit doctrine appears in the New Testament . . .
 The doctrine developed gradually over several centuries and through many controversies . . .
-It was not until the 4th century that the distinctness of the three and their unity were brought together in a single orthodox doctrine of one essence and three persons" (1985 edition, Micropaedia, Vol. 11, p.
-928).
+It was not until the 4th century that the distinctness of the three and their unity were brought together in a single orthodox doctrine of one essence and three persons" 1985 edition, Micropaedia, Vol. 11, p.
+928

 Here is a remarkable admission!